kevL/yata/ReadMe.txt

 font=        a .NET string that represents the desired table-font (see Font->
              Font ... be patient)
 font2=       a .NET string that represents a desired (usually smaller) font for
-             menus (Yata needs to be reloaded before it will display a changed menu-font) font3=       a .NET string that represents a desired font for the PropertyPanel (Yata needs to be reloaded before it will display a changed PropertyPanel font) fontf=       a .NET string that represents a desired fixed-width font (Yata needs to be reloaded before it will display a changed fixed-width font) pathall=     a path without quotes to a valid directory to grope for 2da info for Crafting.2da, Spells.2da, or Feat.2da (see Appendix E: how to use Info paths)
+             Menus (Yata needs to be reloaded before it will display a changed Menu font) font3=       a .NET string that represents a desired font for the PropertyPanel (Yata needs to be reloaded before it will display a changed PropertyPanel font) fontf=       a .NET string that represents a desired fixed-width font (Yata needs to be reloaded before it will display a changed fixed-width font) fonti=       a .NET string that represents a desired font for the Infobox (Yata needs to be reloaded before it will display a changed Infobox font) pathall=     a path without quotes to a valid directory to grope for 2da info for Crafting.2da, Spells.2da, or Feat.2da (see Appendix E: how to use Info paths)